gawill1234/test_driver/README.md

 The tests are easy.
 It can be ANY executable provided that the executable has an exit status.
 The default is exit 0 (zero) means pass.
 Anything else is a fail.
 It can be changed.
+For multi-file tests, the best way to do things it so put all of the files in a directory with the same name as the test.
+For example, for test fm006.tst, there is a directory named fm006 which contains all of the files for that test.
+The driver will use the test prefix (fm006) as the full name and if it encounters a directory of that name, it will copy it to its run  area.
+A sample  of this is in the GTD_* directory.
+If you look in fm001, you will see all of the test files plus the saved output.
+The actual final test results are in the RESULTS file.

-There is a one item test list (goofy.gtd) as an example.
+There is a test list (goofy.gtd) as an example.
 Each line in the file should be one test.

 You will need to set a TEST_ROOT environment variable.
 The executable test files will need to be in your PATH.